themodernmpa/book/turbolinks.md

 If you need to maintain your JS context, the usual usage of `window.location.assign(location)` or `window.location = location` isn't going to work for us.
 You can however instruct Turbolinks to navigate to a desired location with the `Turbolinks.visit(location)` method, which will go through the same lifecycle as a link click.

-But .`visit()` isn't the only navigation method you're going to need.
+But `.visit()` isn't the only navigation method you're going to need.
 For the purposes of *testability* and *findability*, we like to encapsulate all navigation methods used in our app into a standalone module, like so:

 ```javascript
 // ./helpers/navigate.js